 • The Innovative Materials Sector, comprising the Flat Glass and High-Performance Materials Divisions, is spearheading our advance in over-the-horizon technologies.
-With its unique portfolio of materials and processes for the habitat, construction and industrial markets, the Sector embodies our innovation oriented culture and accounts for 65% of our total research and development commitment.
+With its unique portfolio of materials and processes for the habitat, construction and industrial markets, the Sector embodies our innovation oriented culture and accounts for almost two-thirds of our total research and development commitment.